 Coping with death requires a certain comprehension of the concept of death.
-While parents generally already have had some previous encounter with death and dying, and understand the meaning and the consequences of death, the cognitive faculties of children and adolescents may be less equipped to grasp them (Bonoti et al., 2013; Himebauch et al., 2008).
-They may need someone to mediate and explain the facts of life and death, in order to face their sibling’s loss (Boyd Webb, 2010; Chadwick, 2012).
-Taking part in the funeral and in mourning ceremonies, for example the Jewish Shiva – a week-long mourning period with substantial community involvement, may be helpful to acknowledge the loss of a family member, and to accept the reality of death and bereavement through the shared experience with benevolent others (Smilansky, 1987).
-Attending such ceremonies provides important clues and physical evidence that may help internalize the facts.
-Observing with one’s own eyes that there is a place where the deceased is buried among many others who are long gone, for example, is evidence for the finality of death and for the simple fact that death is an occurrence in each family.
-The presence of a grieving crowd attending a mourning ceremony testifies that others too acknowledge the deceased’s death and entitles the expression of grief-related emotions.
-Being excluded from such ceremonies, as children sometimes are, renders them without crucial information that should have become the mental foundation from which to cope with the loss, and may exacerbate loneliness, puzzlement, fear and helplessness (Jeffreys, 2005).
+While parents have generally had previous encounters with death and dying that help them understand its meaning and consequences, children and adolescents may be less cognitively equipped to grasp these ideas (Bonoti et al., 2013; Himebauch et al., 2008).
+To face the loss of their sibling, they may need people to mediate their understanding, to explain to them the facts of life and death (Boyd Webb, 2010; Chadwick, 2012).
+Taking part in funerals and mourning ceremonies—for example, the Jewish Shiva, a week-long mourning period with substantial community involvement—may be helpful for acknowledging the loss of a family member and accepting the reality of death and bereavement through shared experiences with benevolent others (Smilansky, 1987).
+Attending such ceremonies offers a bereaved person important clues about and physical evidence of a loved one’s death that may help them internalize it as fact.
+The person’s ability to observe with their own eyes, for instance, where the deceased is buried, and where they have a place among many other people long gone, provides evidence of the finality of death and the fact that death occurs in every family.
+The presence of a grieving crowd attending a mourning ceremony testifies to the fact that others, too, acknowledge the deceased’s death, and enables the expression of grief-related emotions.
+Being excluded from such ceremonies, as children sometimes are, renders them bereft of crucial information that could have become the mental foundation for their coping, and may exacerbate loneliness, puzzlement, fear, and helplessness (Jeffreys, 2005).

 Preserving a Sense of Meaning

-Two additional factors that may have an impact on mental adjustment after the loss of someone dear are the suddenness or unexpectedness of her or his death, and the degree of violent circumstances associated with her or his death (Worden, 2018).
-The unexpectedness challenges the assumption of a predictive world (Hall, 2014), while the degree of violence shatters the assumption of a meaningful world-order altogether (Armour, 2003).
-Both factors decrease substantially the odds for successfully coping with the loss (Currier et al., 2017).
+Two additional factors that may have an impact on mental adjustment after the loss of someone dear are (1) the suddenness or unexpectedness of the death and (2) the degree of violence involved in the circumstances of the death (Worden, 2018).
+Unexpectedness challenges the assumption of a predictive world (Hall, 2014), while violence shatters the assumption of a meaningful world-order altogether (Armour, 2003).
+Both factors substantially decrease the likelihood of the bereaved person coping successfully with their loss (Currier et al., 2017).

-Armour (2003) wrote that after a sudden and violent loss, the bereaved persons’ “…meaning system implodes, and they enter a netherworld, where they fight to find footing in a world that no longer fits.”
-Following this line of thought, Gillies and Neimeyer (2006) identified the bereaved’s need to make sense, to reconstruct meaning in the aftermath of losing a loved one.
-For adults, this means reasserting a sense of purpose, order, and control they probably once had, in the face of the disrupting event.
-For children and adolescents, this might very well imply gaining a sense of purpose, order, and control they have not yet obtained in the first place, despite the disrupting event they have just experienced.
-Hence, both parents and siblings have the need to find meaning following the loss.
+Armour (2003) writes that, after a sudden and violent loss, the bereaved person’s “meaning system implodes, and they enter a netherworld, where they fight to find footing in a world that no longer fits.”
+Gillies and Neimeyer (2006) therefore point out the bereaved person’s need to make sense—to reconstruct meaning—in the aftermath of losing a loved one.
+For adults, this means reasserting, in the face of the disrupting event, a sense of purpose, order, and control they may have once had.
+For children and adolescents, however, it might imply gaining—despite the disrupting event they have just experienced—a sense of purpose, order, and control that they had not yet achieved in the first place.
+Both parents and siblings therefore need to find meaning following their loss.
 But while bereaved parents struggle to recover faith in the world they once knew, young bereaved siblings struggle to develop faith in a world they have just started to discover.
-The degree of success with this task might substantially affect their image of the world they live in, as well as their self-image, thus determining much of their future development.
+Their degree of success with this task might substantially affect their image of the world they live in, as well as their self-image, thus determining much of their future development.

 Sustaining Family Functioning